gacou54/pyorthanc/README.md

    ...

    for study in patient.studies:
        study.date  # Date as a datetime object study.referring_physician_name
        ...

        for series in study.series:
            series.modality  # Should be 'RTDOSE' because of the series_filter parameters ...
+           for instance in series.instances:
+               # Getting content by tag
+               instance.get_content_by_tag('ManufacturerModelName')  # == 'Pinnable3'
+               # Or
+               instance.get_content_by_tag('0008-1090')  # == 'Pinnable3'

+               pydicom_dataset = instance.get_pydicom()  # Retrieve the DICOM file and make a pydicom.FileDataset
+               pydicom_dataset.pixel_array  # You can access the pydicom.FileDataset attribute

 ```